sh3ryl/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-counts the number of directories and sub-directories in the current directory 12-displays the 10 newest files in the current directory.
 13- takes a list of words as input and prints only words that appear exactly once.
+14-Display lines containing the pattern “root” 15-Display the number of lines that contain the pattern “bin”